Home-moving checklist – top tips to plan for the cost of moving day

 - Get to grips with your new household utility bills as soon as you can.
 You don’t have to stay with the previous occupant’s providers.
 This is a great time to shop around and find the best deals for you.

 - Set up Direct Debits for payments so the money is automatically paid from your bank account when it’s due.
 This will help you keep track of your budget and avoid late-payment charges.
-And some utility companies may give you a discount if you pay in this way.
+And some utility companies might give you a discount if you pay this way.

 - Find out about your Council Taxopens in new window.
-If you are living alone you may be able to get a discount.
+If you’re living alone, you might be able to get a discount.

 5. Keep track of your new budget